-Whenever I arrive to a new destination, I sometimes feel completely overwhelmed at the amount of things to see and do.
-I think to myself, how in the world do I accomplish all that I want to accomplish without wasting anytime in 13 VERY short weeks?
+Whenever I arrive at a new destination, I sometimes feel completely overwhelmed at the number of things to see and do.
+I think to myself, how in the world do I accomplish all that I want to accomplish without wasting any time in 13 VERY short weeks?
 And that feeling didn’t escape me the first time I signed on to be a travel nurse in Seattle.
 Although I felt much more comfortable and not as overwhelmed by the time contract two rolled around!

-While there were definitely things that I did, places I ate, and neighborhoods that I visited that I would not recommend… Seattle is brimming with things to do!
+While there were definitely things that I did, the places I ate, and neighborhoods that I visited that I would not recommend… Seattle is brimming with things to do!
 For that, I’ve made a comprehensive list of things to see and do, where to eat, and where to enjoy a cocktail or two.
 (Oh, and places to avoid as well!)

 Visit the oldest public farmers market in America – Pike Place Market.
 While brimming with tourists and quite overwhelming at times, this attraction is a must-do in the city.
 The good news is that since you’ll be around for 13-weeks you can explore it at little intervals throughout the weeks!
 There are tons of shops, restaurants, and bars in and around the market to be discovered!
 Before going, read my comprehensive guide – Everything You Need to Know Before Visiting Pike Place Market.